aiven/inkless/inkless/KnownChallenges.md

 * Intra-AZ latency
 * Inter-AZ latency

+#### Answer (partial)

+The published latency for competitors is 400ms p99 producer-ack latency, and 1000ms p99 producer-consumer data latency.

+Our first released version should be <800ms p99 producer-ack latency and 2000ms p99 producer-consumer data latency.
+We should conduct this test with data + metadata layers in the same S3 region for best-case benchmarking.
+We should evaluate the viability to running a single metadata layer for multiple regions.

 ### What throughput is acceptable?

 * Per-broker throughput bytes/sec
 * Per-broker throughput records/sec

+#### Answer

+Due to the different latency and topology characteristics of Inkless, different tuning may be required for producers and consumers to reach optimal performance.
+Inkless brokers should target ultimate throughput performance parity with Apache Kafka, while not guaranteeing performance parity with any particular configuration.

+For fair comparisons, we should do performance tests on equivalently-specified hardware and find pairs of configurations that:
+* Use Replication Factor > 1 for Apache Kafka
+* Saturate the network bandwidth of brokers
+* Use very large records (>1MB) to test bytes/sec
+* Use very small records (~0b) to test records/sec

+We can also use recommended producer settings from competitors as a baseline for our testing.

 ### What topology is acceptable?